Wrześnica, Drawsko County

 Wrześnica (Alt Wilhelmshof) is a village in the administrative district of Gmina Czaplinek, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 5 km west of Czaplinek, 25 km east of Drawsko Pomorskie, and 107 km east of the regional capital Szczecin.

 The village has a population of 40.

+Transport

+The S6 expressway passes to the south of Wrześnica.
+Exit 33 of the S6 expressway provides quick access to Sławno and Słupsk.

+Wrześnica lies on the main railway line between Gdańsk and Szczecin.
+Regional trains provide services to Sławno and Słupsk.